 -Run the air-conditioner.
 In order to remove condensation and frost from the interior of windows, engage your air-conditioner and select the fresh air option: It’s fine to set the temperature on “hot.”
 Many cars automatically do this when you choose the defrost setting.

 Contact the experienced injury lawyers at Peter Thompson & Associates if you or your child has been injured in an accident.
-Call 1-800-804-2004 for a free consultation to speak to an attorney about your case.
+Call 1-800-804-2004 for a consultation to speak to an attorney about your case.

 More Blog Entries: